RealKinetic/locust_k8s/Blog_part_1.md

 ## Test Server

 I created a repo we will use to build out the server and test scripts.
 Within that repo you will find an [example_server](https://github.com/RealKinetic/locust_k8s/blob/master/examples/golang/example_server.go) program written in Go.
-If you are on OSX, and you trust random binaries from the internet, you can directly grab the binary [here](https://github.com/RealKinetic/locust_k8s/blob/main/example_server); otherwise clone the repo with the following command:
+If you are on OSX, and you trust binaries from the internet, you can grab the binary [here](https://github.com/RealKinetic/locust_k8s/blob/master/example_server); otherwise clone the repo with the following command:

     $ git clone git@github.com:RealKinetic/locust_k8s.git
+    $ cd locust_k8s

 To build the server, run:

-    $ go build example_server.go
+    $ go build examples/golang/example_server.go

-Once you have a binary by building or downloading it:

-    $ cd locust_k8s

 And run the following command to start the server:

     $ ./example_server

 This server will listen on port `8080`.
-You can test it by visiting http://localhost:8080.
+You can test it by visiting [http://localhost:8080](http://localhost:8080/).
 You should see a page with:

 > Our example home page.

 There are two other endpoints exposed by our example server.

-* `/login` which takes a post request and returns `Login`.
-The server will output `Login Request` to stdout when this endpoint is hit.
+* [`/login`](http://localhost:8080/login) accepts `POST` requests and returns a plain text response "`Login.`".
+The server will output "`Login Request`" to stdout when this endpoint is hit.
-* `/profile` which takes a get request and returns `Profile`.
-The server will output `Profile Request` to stdout when this endpoint is hit.
+* [`/profile`](http://localhost:8080/profile) accepts `GET` requests and returns "`Profile.`".
+The server will output "`Profile Request`" to stdout when this endpoint is hit.

-Now that we have an example server, we can create the Locust file.
+Now that we have an example server, we can create the Locust test file.

 ## Running Locust